 Here are a few reasons why some people like investing in a 529 plan:

-- Federal tax savings: As noted above, the post-tax investment grows tax-free, and there are no taxes due when used for qualified educational expenses, including tuition, books, fees, supplies, equipment and sometimes room and board.
+- Federal tax savings: As noted above, the post-tax investment grows tax-deferred, and there are no taxes due when used for qualified educational expenses, including tuition, books, fees, supplies, equipment and sometimes room and board.
 Again, penalties and taxes apply to any unqualified withdrawals.

 - State tax savings: While there's no federal tax deduction for investing in the plan, some states offer residents a state income tax deduction, which gives you an additional tax benefit and financial incentive to invest in the state's plan.